Chatham, New Hampshire

 Chatham is a town in Carroll County, New Hampshire, United States.
 The population was 341 at the 2020 census.
-It is located in the White Mountains, and except for the southeast corner, all of Chatham is in the White Mountain National Forest.
+It is located in the White Mountains, and except for the southeastern corner, all of Chatham is in the White Mountain National Forest.
 The town is home to the Cold River national forest campgrounds.

 History

 Chatham was granted to Peter Livins and others on February 7, 1767, by colonial Governor Benning Wentworth.
 The town was named in honor of William Pitt, Earl of Chatham and Prime Minister of Great Britain, who had recently led Britain to victory in the Seven Years War.
 Chatham was regranted in 1770 by his nephew, Governor John Wentworth, to a group including Samuel Langdon, president of Harvard College and creator of the "Blanchard Map" of the North Country.
 Part of Conway was annexed in 1829.

 Geography

 According to the United States Census Bureau, the town has a total area of 148.3 km2, of which 146.9 km2 are land and 1.4 km2, or 0.96%, are water.
 The highest point in Chatham is the summit of South Baldface, with an elevation of 3547 ft above sea level.
 Sable Mountain, elevation 3519 ft, is in the west, and Robbins Ridge crosses the center of Chatham from east to west.
-Upper Kimball Pond is in the southeast, and Basin Pond in the northeast.
+Upper Kimball Pond is in the southeast, and Basin Pond is in the northeast.
 Chatham lies fully within the Saco River watershed.